TestThePlanet/RootHistograms/README.md

 - [ ] Turn settings into a json config file to avoid compilation time.
 - [x] Add TArrow to harmonic mean
 - [ ] Add datetime stamp -- what?
-- [ ] history sequence
+- [ ] history sequences for animation
-- [ ] making the option for the output files have a zero padded six digit prefix of the hmff of the whole dataset.
+- [x] making the option for the output files have a zero padded six digit prefix of the hmff of the whole dataset.